signet-framework/case-study/pages/case-study/design-decisions/contract-generation.md

 One option we considered is to replicate the approach used for the provider side.
 Essentially, we would shift the responsibility of writing the contract onto the developer and offer *consumer* verification as a Signet feature.
-However, we quickly realized that while there are benefits to writing OpenAPI specifications by hand, there is little practical benefit to writing a Pact file by hand.
+However, we quickly realized that while there are benefits to writing a provider specification by hand, there is little practical benefit to writing a consumer contract by hand.

-For OpenAPI Specifications, designing and writing the specification manually allows for collaboration, which is a key component of [spec-driven development](https://signet-framework.dev/case-study/contract_testing#spec-driven).
+For provider specifications, designing and writing the specification manually allows for collaboration, which is a key component of [spec-driven development](https://signet-framework.dev/case-study/contract_testing#spec-driven).
-However, consumer contracts do not enjoy the same benefits from collaboration since they are created after implementation.
+However, consumer contracts lack the same benefits from collaboration, since they are created after the consumer is implemented.
-Additionally, consumer contracts are more inconvenient to write, as there exists tooling to support writing OpenAPI specifications, but no such tooling exists for writing Pact files.[^1]
+In other words, a provider specification serves as a blueprint, while a consumer contract is merely a snapshot.
 Therefore, we decided that automating the consumer contract generation is more productive for the developer.

 ## Generate Consumer Contract